ar4yc/TCOAAL-IOS/README.md

-# The Coffin of Andy and Leyley on IOS
+# The Coffin of Andy and Leyley on IOS (Using RPGPlayer)

 ##### Disclaimer: This is a fan-made iOS adaptation of *The Coffin of Andy and Leyley*, modified to run on RPG Maker MV/MZ emulators for iOS devices.
 I do not claim ownership of the original game, its story, characters, or assets.
 All original content remains © the original creators.
 This release is non-commercial and intended for personal, educational, or testing purposes only.